-Stocks surge to record highs, kicking off Christmas week
+Stocks kick off Christmas week with record highs

 Trade sensitive names moved higher following the report with 3M, Apple and Caterpillar posting early gains.

-Boeing shares are higher after CEO Dennis Muilenburg resigned.
-He will be replaced by Chief Financial Officer Greg Smith on an interim basis before board member David Calhoun takes over as CEO and president.
+Boeing shares surged after CEO Dennis Muilenburg resigned.
+He is replaced by chief financial officer Greg Smith on an interim basis before board member David Calhoun takes over as CEO and president.

+Boeing stock is about 23 percent off its 52-week high but its performance as the day's top-performing stock on the Dow pushes it closer to its pre-737 Max woes days when it was the single-largest contributor to the Dow and was a must-have stock for investors.

 |Ticker